martineausw/ziggurat/README.md

 ## About

-The goal of ziggurat is to be able to comprehensibly define arbitrarily complex type constraints for `anytype` parameters within function signatures.
+The goal of ziggurat is to enable developers to comprehensibly define arbitrarily complex type constraints and assertions.

 ## Installation